Could New York City Be the Next Major City to Ban Plastic Bags?

 “Plastic bags have become an icon of waste,” said Jennie Romer, Atlantic Region Director for Clean Seas Coalition.
 Romer worked on the initiatives in San Francisco and Los Angeles, so she has

 spent years working to make plastic shopping bags history.
 Banning plastic bags is never a small feat, and taking on anything is New York can be daunting, but Romer is confident New Yorkers can make a ban a reality.

 Howard S. Schiffman, an Environmental Conservation Professor at NYU, summed things up nicely when he explained, “[Plastic] is a petroleum-based product which means we need oil to make them… so, the manufacturing process is a problem and the fact that it doesn’t degrade is a problem.
 We also have a problem with paper bags too… if we use paper bags, well, we need trees in order to get the paper, and there is an industrial process too so that produces carbon and that’s a problem.
 So, there is really no free lunch here, the question is what’s best for us?”

 Plastic Bag Bans and Paper Bag Fee Have Been Proven Effective

-The tag team effort of banning plastic bags while at the same time imposing a 10-cent fee on paper bags is tried and true.
-The beauty of this setup is that it eliminates plastic shopping bags and the shortcomings that the manufacturing, use and disposal process bring.
-The 10-cent fee on paper bags is just enough to deter shoppers from exclusively using paper which has been the outcome in some municipalities that issued plastic bag bans, but imposed no fee or ban on paper.
+The tag team’s effort of banning plastic bags while at the same time imposing a 10-cent fee on paper bags is tried and true.
+The beauty of this setup is that it eliminates plastic shopping bags and the shortcomings that the manufacturing, use, and disposal process brings.
+The 10-cent fee on paper bags is just enough to deter shoppers from exclusively using paper which has been the outcome in some municipalities that issued plastic bag bans but imposed no fee or ban on paper.